 The high reliance on imports presents an appealing opportunity for domestic manufacturers.
 The 2017 Medical Devices Rules came into effect on January 1 2018, making it the most significant year in terms of regulatory changes for medical device companies.
 It is a matter of pleasure that IGMPI provides an opportunity to move hand in hand with this emerging industry by bestowing programme such as PG Diploma in Medical Devices Management.
 Structure of this programme has been designed in such a way that all industry expectations are met expediently.

-Working professionals can get similar benefits from the Executive Diploma Course in Medical Device Management.
+Working professionals can get similar benefits from the Executive Diploma programme in Medical Device Management.

 Placement testimonials: Our alumni are working with Fortune 500 and global Pharmaceutical, Food and healthcare giants like